open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Instrumentation.Quartz/README.md

 called only when `activity.IsAllDataRequested` is `true`.
 It contains the activity itself (which can be enriched), the name of the event, and the actual raw object.

-For event names "OnStartActivity", "OnStopActivity",, the actual object will be `IJobDetail`.
+For event names "OnStartActivity", "OnStopActivity", the actual object will be `IJobDetail`.

 For event name "OnException", the actual object will be the exception thrown

 The following code snippet shows how to add additional tags using `Enrich`.